 I found it hard to imagine how anyone would object to such a copious daily limit.

 And with the frequency of news reports of drunken passengers behaving badly on cruise ships, injuring themselves and others and even falling (or jumping) off the ship altogether, it’s easy to see why Princess would put a cap on the cocktails in this package.

-But putting all that aside, our advocates did take a look at the Sip ‘n Sail package as listed on the Princess website.
+But putting all that aside, we did take a look at the Sip ‘n Sail package as listed on the Princess website.

 While it does indicate that the package is “all-inclusive,” it doesn’t say “unlimited.”

-Barrett believes that the package was changed after she and her friends signed up for the promotion.
-Unfortunately, for Barrett, it doesn’t matter.
+Ultimately, Barrett believes that the unlimited alcoholic beverages package was changed after she and her friends signed up for the promotion.
+But for Barrett, it doesn’t matter.
 The terms and conditions of the beverage packages highlight that: “Princess Cruises may modify, amend or update the terms and conditions at any time with or without notice to guests.”